ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 ### Monitoring reloads

-`interpreter.reloadStatus` reports the active and retiring generation identifiers, their individual interpreter status, refresh phase, activation time, last attempt, last successful check, latest failure, and overdue retirement.
-A successful unchanged check advances the successful-check timestamp without changing the activation time.
-Failed candidates do not advance that timestamp.

-`interpreter.status` aggregates lifecycle counts and admission usage across active and retiring generations, and reports the active generation's operation cache.
-Summed admission limits describe separate per-interpreter budgets, not a shared pool.
-Check each generation through `reloadStatus` for the breakdown.
+`interpreter.lastReloadFailure` returns a `UIO[Option[String]]` with a bounded summary of the latest failed refresh.
+A successful check, including an unchanged schema, clears it.
+Raw schemas, remote messages, response bodies, and exception causes are not retained.

 Keep reload health separate from serving readiness: failed refreshes do not evict an otherwise serving generation.
-Monitor `lastFailure`, the age of `lastSuccessfulCheckAt`, and `retirementOverdue` through your application's diagnostics or monitoring integration.
-Failure details are bounded summaries with affected subgraph names; raw schemas, remote messages, response bodies, and exception causes are not retained.

 The gateway logs activation, failure, recovery, and overdue retirement, suppressing identical repeated failure logs.
 Hot reload does not add administrative HTTP endpoints, manual refresh, or new metrics and tracing interfaces.